manwar/python-guide/introduction-to-python.md

 ## Functions
 ***

-User can define function using keyword `def` as below
+User can define function using the keyword `def` as below:

     def addFive(n): -> int
         return n + 5